Why become a councillor?

 First of all you need to decide whether to stand as a representative of a political party or independently.

 If you decide to go down the political party route you must be authorised to use their description, party logo and any other branding.

 The next step is getting the support of at least 10 voters in your District Ward you choose to stand in.

 After that, you will be able to complete a nomination paper before the next local election.
 This must be sent to Returning Officer, Wyre Forest House, Finepoint Way, Kidderminster, DY11 7WF before the designated closing date.

 No financial deposit is required of those standing as candidates at local government elections.

-For an informal discussion on becoming a councillor contact Karen Walsh by email or 01562 732708.
+If you fancy an informal discussion on becoming a councillor contact Karen Walsh by email or call 01562 732708.